swap72/72Laboratories/README.md

 - **jutge** – Ideal for contest practice; used by universities and organizations for programming competitions
-  [https://jutge.org](https://jutge.org) (Best for assignments, exams, contests and to sharpen coding skills for top level coding contests) an example problem from The HP CodeWars 2024 Barcelona, Spain : [https://jutge.org/problems/X77065_en/pdf]
+  [https://jutge.org](https://jutge.org) (Best for assignments, exams, contests and to sharpen coding skills for top level coding contests) here is an [example](https://jutge.org/problems/X77065_en/pdf) problem from The HP CodeWars 2024 Barcelona, Spain.

 - **Online Judge** – ICPC style Problemsets
    [https://onlinejudge.org](https://onlinejudge.org)